-\succ The funeral home should take care of providing you with certified copies of the death certificate.
-The number of death certificates you need will depend on the assets remaining at the time of death.
+The funeral home should take care of providing you with certified copies of the death certificate.
+The number of death certificates you need will depend on the number of financial accounts that remain at the time of death.

-The funeral home should contact Social Security Administration to report the death.
-If there is a surviving spouse, the spouse will be entitled to a onetime death benefit of approximately \$250.
+The funeral home contacts Social Security Administration to report the death.
+If there is a surviving spouse, the spouse will be entitled to a onetime death benefit of approximately \$255.
 In addition, the surviving spouse may begin receiving the deceased spouse's monthly social security payment if it was higher.

-Regarding any life insurance, you will need to call the insurance company to report the death.
+➤ Regarding any life insurance, you will need to call the insurance company to report the death.
 The company will send you a claim form to complete and will request a certified copy of the death certificate.
 The death benefit proceeds will then be issued to the beneficiaries.
-(Retirement plans, such as IRA's and annuities, work such the same way.
-You must contact the appropriate company to report the death, complete the necessary claim forms and submit a death certificate before the proceeds will be distributed to the beneficiaries.)
+(Retirement plans, such as IRAs and annuities, work such the same way.
+You must contact the appropriate company to report the death, complete the necessary claim forms, and submit a death certificate before the proceeds will be distributed to the beneficiaries.)